Archive for October 2021

 The word “inherit” is translated from the Greek word, κληρονομέω (klēronomeō)G2816 , which does mean “inherit” and is the same as the way it is used by the rich young ruler in Luke 18:18.
 But is also means “one who receives by lot, an heir”and would seem to indicated that it is something expected by right of inheritance.
 Nonetheless we know that there is an inheritance to come for the believers, we read in Romans 8:14-17, “For as many as are led by the Spirit of God, they are the sons of God.
 For ye have not received the spirit of bondage again to fear; but ye have received the Spirit of adoption, whereby we cry, Abba, Father.
 The Spirit itself beareth witness with our spirit, that we are the children of God: And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together.”

-The “certain lawyer” was clearly someone who “knew” the law of Moses and replied to Jesus with this answer “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy strength, and with all thy mind; and thy neighbour as thyself.”
+The “certain lawyer” was clearly someone who would have “known” the law of Moses and replied to Jesus with this answer “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy strength, and with all thy mind; and thy neighbour as thyself.”
 Jesus said to him in response, “Thou hast answered right: this do, and thou shalt live.”
 But then the certain lawyer responded thusly, “willing to justify himself, said unto Jesus, And who is my neighbour?”

-Note that the lawyer wanted to know what he must do to “inherit” eternal life.
+Note that the lawyer wanted to know what he must “do” to “inherit” eternal life.
 A couple of points need to be made here.
-The lawyer was focused on “works of the law”.
+The lawyer was focused on doing the “works of the law”.
 He also mentioned “inherit”, which is strange because an inheritance is not obtained by the will or work of the person who receives it, but rather it is a gift bequeathed by someone else who dies.
 So Jesus essentially was telling the lawyer, if you keep the law perfectly, then you will have eternal life.
 We know that is impossible for anyone and everyone who is descended from Adam, apart from Jesus.
-Jesus tells us in Matthew 5:48Be ye therefore perfect, even as your Father which is in heaven is perfect.”
+Jesus tells us in Matthew 5:48 “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
 (There is more from Matthew chapter 5 below.)
 But no one can be “perfect” apart from salvation by Grace through Faith by Jesus Christ Alone!

 Moreover, regarding the word “inherit”, 1Corinthians 6:9-11 tells us, “Know ye not that the unrighteous shall not inherit the kingdom of God?
 Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind, Nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God.
 And such were some of you: but ye are washed, but ye are sanctified, but ye are justified in the name of the Lord Jesus, and by the Spirit of our God.